Maarc/csa/doc/CSA-UserManual.md

 ### Bucketing of applications by tags

-All rules in `csa` have any number of `tags` assocatied with them.
-A `tag` just assoiciates a concept with the rule, such a `jni` or `corba`.
+All rules in `csa` have any number of `tags` associated with them.
+A `tag` just associates a concept with the rule, such a `jni` or `corba`.
 At a higher level, we can think of a group of tags can further identify an architecture archetype or a bucket of similar applications. `csa` uses a single `yaml` file (`bins/bins.yaml`) to describe the archetypes as seen in the excerpt below:

 ```yaml
 name: TKG